hurter3/neighbourhood-crime/README.md

 - And repeat just to make sure all is good.

+####

+- Tested different media sizes to ensure the elements dropped down into vertical alignment and introduced overflow CSS to control the width of the table otherwise the navbar disapperared off the screen.
+- Tested different internet platforms.
+-
 #### Code Sanity

+- Used W3C Validator for HTML5 and JSHint to ensure there were no obvious issues with the code.
-- Used W3C Validator to ensure HTML5 was good.
-Unfortunately there was 1 error on a script 'error bad value anonymous for attribute crossorigin on element script'.
+- Unfortunately there was 1 error on a script 'error bad value anonymous for attribute crossorigin on element script'.
 I could not resolve this and the CDN was obtained from code.jquery.com
 - In DEV tools I noticed a cookie warning and resource that could not be loaded but they looked unrelated but obviously not
   - A cookie associated with a cross-site resource at http://google.com/ was set without the `SameSite` attribute.
 A future release of Chrome will only deliver cookies with cross-site requests if they are set with `SameSite=None` and `Secure`.
 You can review cookies in developer tools under Application>Storage>Cookies and see more details at https://www.chromestatus.com/feature/5088147346030592 and https://www.chromestatus.com/feature/5633521622188032.
   -  /favicon.ico:1 Failed to load resource: the server responded with a status of 503 ()